Riddle & Brantley Presents: Summer Safety Counts

 Riddle & Brantley Presents: Safety Counts for Christmas

 Happy Holidays from Riddle & Brantley.
 Christmas is our favorite time of the year.
 This year, give yourself a present you will always remember: If you have a family member or close friend that you have not talked to in a long time because of a disagreement, then pick up your phone and call them.

 Riddle & Brantley Presents: Safety Counts for the Fall Season

 As much fun as summer has been, we are looking forward to some cool fall air.
 Fall is a busy time for most families, with kids back in school, the upcoming holidays, and football.
 As football season is beginning to pick up, we wanted to remind everyone to be safe as they go see their favorite teams.
 On Friday nights, we want to remind you to be safe driving to and from those high school football games.
 There will be lots of young excited people around the parking lots, so it’s important to make sure you always keep a proper lookout, and drive within the speed limit.

 Riddle & Brantley Presents: Safety Counts for Deer Season

-According to the Department of Transportation, nearly half of all deer related accidents happen in the months of October, November, and December.
+According to the Department of Transportation, more than half of all deer related accidents happen in the months of October, November, and December.
 The most common time for accidents is between 5 P.M. and 7 A.M., this is the time when deer are most active and drivers have limited light to see them.
 In order to avoid deer, the Department of Transportation recommends: Slowing down in wooded and marked deer crossing areas, drive with high beams when possible, and look for the reflection of eyes in the headlights.

 Riddle & Brantley Safety Counts Safety Tip – Halloween